liberland/laws/drafting/drafts/real-estate-law.md

 ## Preface

-This Law governs the Real Estate in Liberland, its transfer, the mandatory registration of Real Estate, the initial land ownership, zoning and the Land Fee.
+This Law governs the real estate in Liberland, addressing its transfer, mandatory registration, initial land ownership, zoning, and the Land Fee.

 ## Definitions

-**Ownership** is a constitutional right of an individual towards their own body, their actions or things.
-It is a bundle of rights which are usually not severed, but could be severable if the Owner so desires.
-Those rights include and are not limited to:
+**Ownership** is an individual's constitutional right to their body, actions, or things.
+It comprises a bundle of rights, typically inseverable but severable at the owner's discretion, including but not limited to:

 * Possession;
 * Right to Modify;
 * Right to Destroy/Degrade;
 * Right to Relinquish;
 * Right to Transfer Use;
-* Right to Transfer the Obtainment of Produce (usufruct).
+* Right to Transfer Obtainment of Produce (usufruct).

-**Land Fee** is an institute required by the Constitution whereby holders of real estate in Liberland are mandated annually to pay a certain amount.
-The sole purpose of the Land Fee is to be the source of revenue for the administration on which it can always fall back, by which to cover its mandatory expenses.

-**Soil** is the upper unconsolidated and fertile layer of the Earth's crust which has formed under the effect of natural processes and human activities and which consists of mineral and organic material, liquids and gaseous substances;
+**Soil** refers to the Earth's fertile upper crust, consisting of mineral and organic materials, liquids, and gases, formed by natural processes and human activities.

-**Soil Degradation** signifies changes which have occurred or are taking place under the impact of natural processes or human activities and due to which the possibility of using soil in the implementation of economic, environmental protection, and cultural functions is decreasing;
+**Soil Degradation** denotes a decrease in soil's usability for economic, environmental protection, and cultural functions, resulting from natural processes or human activities.

-**Soil Recultivation** is a set of measures which promotes the restoration of fertility of soil;
+**Soil Recultivation** encompasses measures promoting soil fertility restoration.

-**A Degraded Territory** shall be a territory with a destroyed or damaged upper layer of ground or an abandoned territory of construction, extraction of mineral resources, or economic or military activities;
+**Degraded Territory** is a territory with a damaged or destroyed upper ground layer or an abandoned area of construction, mineral resource extraction, economic, or military activities.

-**Inland Public Waters** are the public lakes and rivers indicated in Annex I to this Law;
+**Inland Public Waters** are the public lakes and rivers indicated in Annex I to this Law.

-**Vacant Unit of Land** shall be land free of structures or on which only such structures are located which are not by Law to be recorded in the Land Registry.
+**Vacant Unit of Land** is land without structures or with structures not legally required to be recorded in the Land Registry.

-**Land Protection** shall be the measures for preventing land degradation and degradation risk and preserving the useful properties of land.
+**Land Protection** includes measures to prevent land degradation and degradation risk and preserve land's useful properties.

-**Land Degradation** is the reduction or disappearance of land and the economic or ecological value of the resources related to it as a result of action or failure to act of a human being or as a result of natural processes.
+**Land Degradation** refers to the reduction or disappearance of land and its associated economic or ecological value due to human action or inaction or natural processes.

 ## Section 1: Real Estate

-#### Art.
+### Art.
 1: Real Estate

-This Law shall govern the ownership, development, destruction and preservation of Real Estate, which shall be&#x20;
+This Law governs the ownership, development, destruction, and preservation of Real Estate, comprising:

-a) the land within the State jurisdiction of Liberland; and&#x20;
+a) land within Liberland's State jurisdiction; and

-b) any other property built on the land or connected to it in ways which preclude separating it from the land without incurring excessive costs.
+b) any other property built on the land or connected to it in ways that preclude separation without excessive costs.

-#### Art.
+### Art.
 2: Purpose of the Law

-The purpose of this Law shall be to&#x20;
+The purpose of this Law is to:

-a) protect the land and allow regular development on it; and also&#x20;
+a) protect land and facilitate its regular development; and

-b) to regulate the ownership rights to Real Estate so that this area of human activity becomes transparent and easy to access to a non-expert.
+b) regulate ownership rights to Real Estate, making this area of human activity transparent and accessible to non-experts.

-#### Art.
+### Art.
 3: Superficies Solo Coedit

-Unless stipulated otherwise by the owner, the owner of land or the holder of other rights towards it shall also be the owner of or the holder of these other rights towards the immovable property built on that land or permanently connected to it.
+Unless the owner specifies otherwise, the landowner or other rights holder shall also be the owner or holder of these other rights towards the immovable property built on that land or permanently connected to it.

 ## Section 2: Real Estate Rights

-#### Art.
+### Art.
 3: Real Estate Rights

 § 1

-Real Estate Rights shall be any rights which pertain to a piece or pieces of Real Estate.
-They shall be&#x20;
+Real Estate Rights pertain to one or more pieces of Real Estate and include:

-a) Real Rights, which attach to the given Real Estate and are retained by it even when ownership changes; and&#x20;
+a) Real Rights, which attach to the given Real Estate and remain with it, even when ownership changes; and

-b) Personal Rights, which attach to the given owner and aren't retained by the Real Estate where ownership changes.
+b) Personal Rights, which attach to the given owner and do not remain with the Real Estate when ownership changes.

 § 2

-The list of rights in this Law is demonstrative, and Owners shall be able to construe their own rights; where these new rights bear any similarity to either a Real Right or a Personal Right, the new right shall retain the Real Right or Personal Right nature of the right closest in similarity to it.
+The list of rights in this Law is demonstrative.
+Owners can create their own rights, which, if similar to a Real Right or a Personal Right, shall retain the nature of the right most closely resembling it.

-#### Art.
+### Art.
 4: Ownership

-Ownership shall be the full Property to the given piece of Real Estate.
-Ownership in Real Estate shall be the same as ownership in any other thing, but its transfer shall be limited to the forms permitted in this Law.
+Ownership refers to the full property rights to a given piece of Real Estate.
+Ownership in Real Estate is equivalent to ownership of any other property, but its transfer is limited to the forms permitted in this Law.

-#### Art.
+### Art.
 5: Use

-Use shall entail the ability to inhabit or otherwise use any the property, any of its parts or functions.
-The Use in question can be full, or the Owner can separate the property and allot the Uses to different persons..
+Use entails the ability to inhabit or otherwise utilize the property, any of its parts, or functions.
+The Use in question can be full, or the Owner can divide the property and allocate the Uses to different individuals.

-#### Art.
+### Art.
 6: Pledge

-1. Pledge places a possessory title upon the Real Estate owed by a debtor to a creditor as a collateral to another debt.
-Where the debtor can't pay their original debt, the creditor shall be allowed to demand the sale of the Real Estate under Pledge in order to have the debt repaid.&#x20;
+1. Pledge places a possessory title on the Real Estate owned by a debtor and serves as collateral for another debt to a creditor.
+If the debtor cannot repay the original debt, the creditor may demand the sale of the Pledged Real Estate to repay the debt.

-2. Where the parties don't stipulate otherwise, the risk of the sale of the Pledged Real Estate is born by the creditor; the successful sale under reasonable market conditions and circumstances replaces the repayment of the debt, even if the proceeds from the sale wouldn't satisfy the nominal value of the debt; where the proceeds are greater than the nominal value of the debt, the overvalue shall be retained by the debtor.
+2. Unless otherwise agreed by the parties, the creditor bears the risk of selling the Pledged Real Estate.
+A successful sale under reasonable market conditions and circumstances replaces the debt repayment, even if the sale proceeds do not cover the debt's nominal value.
+If the proceeds exceed the debt's nominal value, the debtor retains the surplus.

 #### Art.
 7: Usufruct

-Usufruct shall be the right provided by the user to the tenant, typically for regular payment, to enjoy the use and advantages of another's property short of the destruction or waste of its substance.
-The produce as may be expected by reasonable use of the property shall be retained by the tenant.
+Usufruct is the right granted by the owner to the tenant, typically for regular payment, to use and enjoy another's property without destroying or wasting its substance.
+The tenant retains any produce reasonably obtained through the property's use.

 #### Art.
 8: Mortgage

-A Mortgage shall be an agreement between an owner of Real Estate or a prospective buyer of Real Estate and a lender regarding a loan between them that gives the lender the right to take the property if the debtor fails to repay the loan.
+A Mortgage is an agreement between a Real Estate owner or prospective buyer and a lender, concerning a loan that grants the lender the right to seize the property if the debtor fails to repay the loan.

-#### Art.9: Habitation

-1. A Habitation shall be the right of a tenant given by the Owner to regularly inhabit the piece of Real Estate, typically a home or a space suited for living.
-In the absence of further stipulation, they shall be allowed to inhabit the premises with their immediate family, but not with pets and they shall be prohibited from bringing in any harmful substances.&#x20;
-2. A Habitation given in exchange for a counter payment shall be called a Lease.

 #### Art.
+9: Habitation

+1. Habitation is the right granted by the Owner to a tenant to regularly inhabit a piece of Real Estate, typically a home or living space.
+Unless further stipulated, the tenant may inhabit the premises with their immediate family, but not with pets, and is prohibited from bringing harmful substances.

+2. A Habitation exchanged for counter payment is referred to as a Lease.

+#### Art.
 10: Predial Servitude

-A Predial Servitude is a perpetual real right in the property of another (the servient estate) which confers on the owner of the dominant estate permanent, specific entitlements of use and enjoyment (beneficial interest) of the servient estate.
+Predial Servitude is a perpetual real right in another's property (the servient estate), granting the dominant estate owner permanent, specific entitlements to use and enjoy the servient estate.

 ## Section 3: Mandatory Registration